JohnThornley/PublicFootball/Julia/README.md

 ### Runnability:

 Please contact me for instructions on database setup and the data and code (Scala) for loading.
-The following scripts are unrelated to the database and therefore directly runnable:
+The following scripts are runnable without the database:

 - Lib\\BivariatePoisson.jl (lots of unit tests)
 - Lib\\UtilTests.jl